xlladdins/xll_sqlite/README.md

 and use the result as the first argument to [`SQL.PREPARE(stmt, sql)`](https://www.sqlite.org/c3ref/prepare.html).
 Bind parameter values with [`SQL.BIND(stmd, range)`](https://www.sqlite.org/c3ref/bind_blob.html)
-where `range` is one-dimensional to specify positional parameters or a two columns range of key-value pairs to bind based on the key name.
+where `range` is one-dimensional to specify positional parameters or a two column range of key-value pairs to bind based on the key name.
 The binding type is based on each value's Excel type.
 Statements are executed with [`SQL.EXEC(stmt)`](https://www.sqlite.org/c3ref/exec.html).